-6. If COMMUNICATION STATUS was not checked during the previous step, check it at this time.
+- 6. If COMMUNICATION STATUS was not checked during the previous step, check it at this time.
 All listed items should show a status of "OK".
-If any show "BAD", determine the source of the problem as indicated in the previous step, and resolve.

-- 7. Set date and time as described above.
+If any show "BAD", determine the source of the problem as indicated in the previous step, and resolve. - 7.
+Set date and time as described above.
 This will provide a "time stamp" for any fault which may arise during system checkout. - 8.
 If the installation includes a new gas furnace, check out its operation first.
 This may be best accomplished from FURNACE TESTS under SERVICE TESTS from the INSTALLER SETTINGS menu (see above).
 Follow steps instructions provided in the furnace's installation instructions.
-Be sure to verify blower operation during the test. - 9.
-If the outdoor temperature is above 60°F (14°C), test the refrigerant system running in cooling mode first.
-If the outdoor temperature is between 12° and 60°F (-11 and 14°C), test the refrigerant system running in heating mode first.
-This may best be accomplished from CHARGE MODE under SERVICE TESTS from the INSTALLER SETTINGS menu.
+Be sure to verify blower operation during the test. - If the outdoor temperature is above 60°F (14°C), test the refrigerant system running in cooling mode.
+This may best be accomplished from CHARGE MODE under SERVICE

+TESTS from the INSTALLER SETTINGS menu.
 Follow the refrigerant charge adjustment procedure explained above.

-Note that if a fault is determined in the outdoor equipment, the backup heating means (electric strip heat or gas furnace) will start instead. - 10.
-When charge adjustment is completed (if required), run the heat pump in both cooling and heating modes.
+- When charge adjustment is completed (if required), run the system in cooling mode.
 This may also be done using SERVICE TESTS although some diagnostic messages are disabled in that method. - 11.
 Check the FAULT STATUS screen (described above) for any faults logged during the startup process.
 Any message listed as "ACTIVE FAULT" refers to a condition which either still exists or occurred within the preceding 5 minutes.
 Every fault or notification should appear in the FAULT HISTORY log which starts on the same screen.
 The last 10 faults to have occurred are retained in this list.
 Each new item pushes other logged faults down in the list.
 The second line associated with each of the 10 entries includes the time and date of detection.
 While the wording of fault messages is intended to provide a reasonable indication as to the responsible condition, the information conveyed by the abbreviated wording is limited.
-Consequently the installer should refer to training literature for further information in understanding fault messages. - 12.
-If needed, make use of information provided below under Troubleshooting: What to Expect with Normal Operation. - 13.
-Independently confirm operation of any accessories installed with the heat pump system following instructions provided with that equipment. - 14.
-Complete the remainder of configuration settings and entries as specified above under Installer Settings and Other Configuration Entries.
+Consequently the installer should refer to training literature for further information in understanding fault messages. - If needed, make use of information provided below under Troubleshooting: What to Expect with Normal Operation. - 13.
+Independently confirm operation of any accessories installed with the air conditioning system following instructions provided with that equipment. - Complete the remainder of configuration settings and entries as specified above under Installer Settings and Other Configuration Entries.